 due to the fact that it vibrates.
 The idea is that high-frequency vibrations in the blade allow the weapon to cut through nearly anything, essentially making it an electric turkey carver turned Up to Eleven

 .
 Often, this results in a humming noise and the blade of the weapon visibly blurring or even glowing

 Bonus points if it cleans itself — rather explosively.
 Potentially has great Mundane Utility

-: it is descendant of real tools very closely related to the fast cleaner/washer/perfect blender.
+: it is the descendant of real tools very closely related to the fast cleaner/washer/perfect blender.
 These weapons may be as dangerous to the user as the enemy.
-Often, the only thing that can stop a vibroweapon is another vibroweapon.
+Often, the only thing that can stop a vibroweapon is another vibroweapon,

 Compare Hot Blade

 , which uses heat instead of vibrations to cut better than a mundane sword.
 A subtrope of Absurd Cutting Power